 A valid LSAT score and LSAT writing sample, or valid GRE score,

 A complete Credential Assembly Service (CAS) Report submitted to Loyola Law, through lsac.org, that includes transcripts from each college and/or university ever attended, up to and including conferral of each bachelor, graduate, or professional degree,

 A resume that includes education, extracurricular activities, work history, community service, and other awards, and

-Two letters of recommendation (dated on or after March 1, 2019).
-The Law Admissions Office will accept up to three letters of recommendation.
+Two letters of recommendation (dated on or after March 1, 2022).
+The Law Admissions Office will accept up to four letters of recommendation.